anatawa12/AvatarOptimizer/README.md

 With [VPAI] You can include this package just importing one unitypackage.

 1. download installer unitypackage [here][installer unitypackage 0.2.x].
-2. Make sure your project contains [`vpm-resolver`][vpm-resolver].
-If your project is VRChat Avatars/Worlds project with VCC, It's installed.
-3. Import the unitypackage into your project.
+2. Import the unitypackage into your project.

 <details>
   <summary>other versions</summary>